Jerry-Shaw/Nervsys/Ext/README/libPDO-en_us.md

 ## libPDO Description

-`libPDO` is a PDO database extension that provides methods for prepared statements, query execution, and result handling.
+`libPDO` is a PDO connector class that builds a DSN, sets connection options, and establishes a PDO instance.
 It extends `Factory`.

 **Language:** English | [中文文档](./libPDO-zh_cn.md)